sandysanthosh/How-to-Clear-Your-Dream-Job-Interview/README.md

 #### book:

-* how to win frineds influence by dale carnegie
+* how to win friends & influence people by dale carnegie

 #### what is being Tested: